QCaudron/repeater_roundabout/assets/templates/rules.md

 - a mention of the "Repeater Roundabout"
 - a signal report using the [CM system](https://en.wikipedia.org/wiki/Circuit_Merit) (1-5, 1 being unreadable, 5 being perfect)

-Feel free to chat about anything and everything, though !

 # Scoring